mohitrathods/documentation/content/developer/reference/user_interface/view_architectures.rst

 .. attribute:: button
    :noindex:

    The `button` element allows defining buttons in the control panel.
-It is the same element as :ref:`button <reference/view_architectures/list/button>` elements in list views, but it accepts one more attribute when placed inside a `header` element:
+It is the same element as the :ref:`button element in list views <reference/view_architectures/list/button>`, but it accepts one more attribute when placed inside a `header` element:

    .. attribute:: display